Checkfront/API/docs/overview/getting_started.rst

 If you're looking for help figuring out how to get your application working, or just have something you want to ask about, there are a few places you can get in touch with us:

 * Contact us directly through the support link in your Checkfront account.
-* Talk with other developers on `our forum <https://www.checkfront.com/forum/categories/developers>`_.
+* Talk with other developers on `our forums <https://support.checkfront.com/hc/en-us/community/topics/360001709814-API-Developers>`_.
-* Fork us (and contribute!) on `GitHub.com/Checkfront <https://github.com/Checkfront>`_.
+* Fork us (and contribute!) on `github.com/Checkfront <https://github.com/Checkfront>`_.

 Rate Limits
 -----------
 API throttle limit: We reserve the right to tune the limitations, but they are always set high enough to allow a well-behaving interactive program to do its job.

-When the rate limit is exceeded Checkfront will send an HTTP 503 status code.
+When the rate limit is exceeded Checkfront will send an HTTP 429 status code.
 The number of seconds until the throttle is lifted is sent via the "Retry-After" HTTP header, as specified in RFC 2616.

 The Public API